-The "geomoose_globals.map" file is located in the maps directory and contains basic map parameters that GeoMoose relies on such as the calls to the symbol and fontset files as well as predefined output parameters.
+The "geomoose\globals.map" file is located in the maps directory and contains basic map parameters that GeoMoose relies on such as the calls to the symbol and fontset files as well as predefined output parameters.
 The demo has been setup based on relative paths to call the global file which in turn uses the relative path to call the fonset and symbol files.
-It is important that if you change the general path structure that is used in the demo that you change the relative path calls in the geomoose_globals file.
+It is important that if you change the general path structure that is used in the demo that you change the relative path calls in the geomoose\globals file.

-- 3. Symbols and Fonts Symbols and Fonts that are referenced by MapServer are stored in the maps/fonts and maps/symbols directory.
+3. Symbols and Fonts Symbols and Fonts that are referenced by MapServer are stored in the maps/fonts and maps/symbols directory.
 Remember to check that any fonts or symbols referenced in a mapfile exist.
-MapServer has great documentation on changing symbols and fonts. - 4.
-Expanding map layer functionality The functionality of your map layers can be increased to support queries, identify, selects and reports from within the mapfile as illustrated in the parcel map file in the demo.
+MapServer has great documentation on changing symbols and fonts.

+4. Expanding map layer functionality The functionality of your map layers can be increased to support queries, identify, selects and reports from within the mapfile as illustrated in the parcel.map file in the demo.
-'''

-LAYER
+''' LAYER

 NAME parcels

 DATA './parcels.shp'

-. . .

 METADATA

 drill-down identify service record.

 'identify_record' 'templates/identify.html'

 query.php / "Search Parcels" functionality.

-'templates/search_result.html'

-'itemquery'
+'itemquery' 'templates/search_result.html'

 'itemquery-filter' '/.[qstring]./i'

-'qstring_validation_pattern' '.'

-Feature reports are stored in the conf/feature_report directory.

-'feature_report' 'parcel.xml'

-'select_record' 'templates/select_result.html'

-'select header' 'templates/select header.html'

-'popups' 'parcels_popup.html'

-END

-END

-'''
+'gstring validation_pattern' '.' '''